vasilakisfil/Introspected-REST/README.md

 ### 10.5.
 Considerations
 #### 10.5.1 Diversifing from existing RFCs
-Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some RFCs specifications that we make use of.
+Although we have managed to apply Introspective REST to HTTP, a protocol that has been influenced so much by Roy's REST model (and vice verca) this adaptation comes to a cost: we need to "diversify" from some RFCs specifications that we make use of.
 Fortunately this diversification is relatively very small compared to the gains and all changes are backwards compatible with existing clients and specifications.